-CVWD has been working for years to find the best treatment method, even before state health officials enacted the country’s first chromium-6 drinking water standard in 2014.
-That limit of 10 parts per billion (ppb) has since been abandoned, along with a 2020 compliance deadline, after the state lost a lawsuit challenging the standard.
-In May 2017, a judge invalidated the limit because the state failed to properly consider the economic feasibly of compliance.
-The State Water Resources Control Board is now working on establishing a new chromium-6 standard for drinking water, which could take up to two years.
+California’s Senate Bill 351 adopted in 2001 required the state to develop a drinking water standard for Cr-6.
+This legislation triggered work by CVWD to find the best treatment method, even before state health officials enacted the country’s first Cr-6 drinking water standard or MCL in 2014.
+That MCL of 10 (ppb has since been abandoned, along with a 2020 compliance deadline, after the state lost a lawsuit challenging the standard.
+In May 2017, a judge invalidated the MCL because the state failed to properly consider the economic feasibly of compliance.
+The State Water Resources Control Board is now working on establishing a new Cr-6 MCL for drinking water, which could take several years.

-In 2016, CVWD was moving ahead with a plan to build a conventional ion exchange treatment system.
+In 2016, CVWD was moving ahead with a plan to build a conventional ion exchange treatment system to meet the 2014 Cr-6 MCL.
 It would have required construction of buildings at 29 well sites and a central facility for regenerating resin used in the treatment process, as well as pipelines to service the system.
 Some communities expressed concern that the treatment facilities would be too noticeable by neighbors and require too much traffic to maintain.
-The project would have cost about $250 million and caused an increase in water rates.
-Just as construction was set to begin, testing revealed success in treatments using stannous chloride, an antioxidant made up of tin and chloride.
+The project would have cost over $250 million and caused an increase in water rates.
+Just as construction was set to begin, testing revealed success in an alternative treatment process using stannous chloride.
+Stannous chloride is made from tin and has been used as an antioxidant in toothpaste and food products for many years.
+It is also an approved drinking water additive used to protect water pipes from corrosion.

 Background information and important documents